 Section 20.01(1) of the Condominium Property Regulation outlines additional information and documents that the developer must provide to a purchaser in particular situations (e.g., phased developments, bare land units, etc.).
 Refer to the Regulation for more specific information.

-- A summary of deficiencies
+- Summary of deficiencies

 Within 10 days of receiving a summary of deficiencies, you can request in writing from the developer a copy of the building assessment report.
 After receiving the request, a developer has 10 days to provide you a copy of the report.